uploadcare/pyuploadcare/docs/install.rst

 Update to version 5.0
 ---------------------

-In version 5.0, we introduce a new `file uploading widget`_, also known as `@uploadcare/blocks`_, which is now the default for Django projects.
+In version 5.0, we introduce a new `file uploader`_, which is now the default for Django projects.
 If you prefer to continue using the old jQuery-based widget, you can enable it by setting the ``legacy_widget`` option in your configuration:

 .. code-block:: python